UltimateCoder00/Todo-List/README.md

 * Style the front end

 ### <a name="program">Program</a>
-The use the program open:
+To use the program open:
 ```
 index.html
 ```